scrabbletank/farhome-rules/spacehome/rulesdoc.md

 **Withstand The Elements**
 _Requires Proficiency in Toughness_
 When you critically defend with Toughness you have Resistance I to elemental damage.
+Once per encounter you may choose to take half damage from an elemental attack.

 **Mental Barrier**
 _Requires Proficiency in Mind_
 When making a Mind roll you may use your reaction to gain Resistance I to Psychic damage.
+Once per encounter you may choose to succeed a Mind roll.

 **Machine Whisperer**
 _Requires Proficiency in Machine Soul_
 When rolling an outcome die for a weapon, machine, or other non-living thing, you may roll two dice, taking your preferred outcome.

+**Elemental Esper**
+_Requires Proficiency in Psykinetics_
+You may reroll a wound die with spells that deal elemental damage.

 **Dual Wield Expert**
 _Requires 5 Martial_